-Remote number Enter the remote phone number to which a call to the local extension is transferred.
-You can enter digits 0-9, space, dash, comma, # and .
-If you want to enter an auto attendant number followed by an extension, you can use comma (,) or semicolon (;) to pause the automatic dialing.
-A comma pauses dialing for two seconds, for example, 1-123-222-1234, 5678#.
-In this case, once auto attendant 1-123-1234 is dialed, and after two seconds, extension 5678 is automatically dialed.
-A semicolon pauses dialing for one second, for example, 1-123-222-1234; 5678#.
-In this case, once auto attendant 1-123-1234 is dialed, and after one second, extension 5678 is automatically dialed.
-Enabled Select to activate the remote extension.
-Display name The name displaying on the remote extension when a call is transferred.
-You can choose to display the name differently than the one you entered here.
-See "Modifying caller IDs" on page 120.
-External caller ID If you want to display a particular caller ID on a called phone instead of the FortiVoice main number (see "Main number" on page 102) or the trunk phone number (see "Phone Number" on page 175, enter it here.
+If you want to display a particular caller ID on a called phone instead of the FortiVoice main number (see "Main number" on page 106) or the trunk phone number (see "Phone Number" on page 177, enter it here.
 The format must be name<phone number>, such as HR<2221111234>.

 If this extension is mapped to a DID number and the Outbound option is also selected in DID mapping configuration, the external caller ID entry has priority.
-For information on DID mapping, see "Mapping DIDs" on page 194.
+For information on DID mapping, see "Mapping DIDs" on page 191.

 User PIN Password policy warnings may appear above this field depending on your password/PIN policy configuration.
 You can click the warning notice to configure the policy.
-For details, see "Configuring system options" on page 78.
+For details, see "Configuring system options" on page 80.
 Enter the password for the user to access voicemail (by dialing 98 or the customized code.
-See "Modifying feature access codes" on page 241) and the user web portal.
+See "Modifying feature access codes" on page 262) and the user web portal.
 Click Generate to generate a strong password automatically.
 Select View PIN to display the password.
 This option is only available when you edit an extension.
-If you have configured the default user PIN (see "Default user PIN" on page 104), the password appears here.
+If you have configured the default user PIN (see "Default user PIN" on page 108), the password appears here.
 However, you can change it.
 Authentication type Select the extension's authentication type: Local or LDAP.
-LDAP profile If you select LDAP for Authentication type, select an LDAP profile to apply to this extension.
+Description Enter any notes you have for the extension.
+LDAP profile If you select LDAP for Authentication type , select an LDAP profile to apply to this extension.
 For information on LDAP profile, see "Configuring LDAP profiles" on page 125.
 You can click New to create a new profile or Edit to modify the selected one.
 Authentication ID If you select Try common name with base DN as bind DN as the user authentication option in the authentication profile you select, enter the authentication ID based on the user objects' common name attribute you entered in the Common name ID field of the profile, such as jdoe.
 If you select Search user and try bind DN as the user authentication option in the authentication profile you select, leave this field blank.
 This option is only available if you select LDAP for Authentication type .
 Voice Mailbox Configure the extension's voice mailbox.
 In some cases, you may want other users or groups to share this voice mailbox.
 For example, a supervisor wants his/her co-workers to access his/her voice mailbox while he/she is away.
 Main voice mailbox Select the extension's own voice mailbox (Default) or that of another extension as the voice mailbox of this extension.
 Typically, you use the default mailbox.
-If you select the voice mailbox of another extension, you can click Edit to modify that extension.

 Notify message waiting light to You can let the FortiVoice unit turn on the message waiting light on the phones of a user or user group if you want to notify the user or group of a new voice message stored in the voice mailbox associated with this extension.
 To notify a user or user group, click User(s)/Group(s) and select the users/groups from the Available field and click -> to move them to the Selected field.
-To listen to the message after being notified, the user can dial 97 or the code you set (see "Modifying feature access codes" on page 241) and enter the user's own voicemail PIN.
-For information on creating user groups, see "Creating extension groups" on page 159.
+To listen to the message after being notified, the user can dial 97 or the code you set (see "Modifying feature access codes" on page 262) and enter the user's own voicemail PIN.
+For information on creating user groups, see "Creating extension groups" on page 163.
+Search Enter an extension and look for it in the User(s)/Group(s) fields.